 “It’s good to have money and the things that money can buy, but it’s good, too, to check up once in a while and make sure that you haven’t lost the things that money can’t buy.” – George Lorimer

 Yes, money can buy you temporary happiness.
-And yes, true happiness comes for achieving your dreams and from creating better relationships & experiences.
+And yes, true happiness comes from achieving your dreams and from creating better relationships & experiences.
 However, studies have found that savings can help you feel happier and more content.
 While debt leads to higher levels of anxiety and depression.

-According to a recent study by Ally Bank, saving money has a positive impact on your sense of comfort, safety, security and well-being.
+According to a recent study by Ally Bank, saving money has a positive impact on your sense of comfort, safety, security, and well-being.
 The study surveyed around 1,025 adults in the US and found that you’re more likely to be happy if you save more.
 In fact, saving more money makes us happier than earning more money.